 Pediatric Specialty Programs

-Pedi Pals: Both teen (at least 15 years old) and adults are welcome to apply to this program which involves comforting and playing with sick children aged infancy through school age in our inpatient setting.
-Applicants will be interviewed and selected by one of our Child Life Specialists on the Pediatric unit.
+Pedi Pals: Both teen (at least 15 years old) and adults are welcome to apply to this program, which involves comforting and playing with sick children ages infancy through school age in our inpatient setting.
+Applicants will be interviewed and selected by one of our child life specialists on the Infants & Children's unit.
 Make sure to mention that you are interested in volunteering with children when you set up an interview appointment.

-Pediatric ER: Our Pediatric ER takes qualified college students and other adults (18 years and older and not in high school) who have the ability and sensitivity to work in an Emergency Room.
-Selected volunteers must have background experience working with or caring for children and able to handle the stressful environment of an emergency room setting.
-Applicants will be interviewed and selected by one of our Child Life Specialists from the Pediatric E.R.
+Pediatric Emergency Department: Our Pediatric ED takes qualified college students and other adults (18 years and older and not in high school) who have the ability and sensitivity to work in an Emergency Department.
+Selected volunteers must have background experience working with or caring for children, and be able to handle the stressful environment of an emergency department setting.
+Applicants will be interviewed and selected by one of our child life specialists from the pediatric emergency department.

-Outpatient Pediatric Specialty Center on Wason Avenue: Children who receive care for diabetes, seizure disorders, gastrointestinal diseases, and numerous other specialties are treated in this facility.
+Baystate Children's Specialty Center on Wason Avenue: Children who receive care for diabetes, seizure disorders, gastrointestinal diseases, and numerous other conditions are treated in this facility.
 Volunteers provide play opportunities and diversion to children as they and their parents wait for admission to treatment rooms.
 You may also provide one-on-one play for children who need to stay for longer treatments.
-The goal is to create a peaceful, welcoming environment and a “fond farewell” when the child and family leave the clinic.
+The goal is to create a peaceful, welcoming environment and a “fond farewell” when the child and family leave the center.
 College students and adults are needed for this area.
-Applicants for this area will be asked to complete a written questionnaire submitted to the supervising Child Life Specialist for review.
+Applicants for this area will be asked to complete a written questionnaire submitted to the supervising child life specialist for review.

-Cuddlers: Applicants ages 18 years and older (and out of high school) may apply to volunteer in our Neonatal Intensive Care and Continuing Care Units.
-Volunteers rock, feed and comfort babies who have had a challenging time after their birth.
+Cuddlers: Applicants ages 18 years and older (and out of high school) may apply to volunteer in our Neonatal Intensive Care and Continuing Care units.
+Volunteers rock, feed, and comfort babies who have had a challenging time after their birth.
 Volunteers must show sensitivity and understanding of the special care needed for these infants.
 Recruitment for these volunteers is usually no more than once a year.
-Due to the overwhelming response to a recent call for volunteers, this program is filed until fall 2017.
+Due to the overwhelming response to a recent call for volunteers, this program is filled until fall 2017.

 NODA (No One Dies Alone) Volunteers

 Mature adults are needed to provide a reassuring, non-anxious presence to actively dying patients who do not have sufficient support from family or friends.
 Volunteers may also provide support to families of actively dying patients to ensure that patients will not be left alone during their dying process if presence and company is desired.
 Volunteers provide companionship as requested which includes sitting at bedside conveying a reassuring, non-anxious presence and emotional support to patients and families, reading of requested literature, assisting with music or writing letters and assisting with patient and family needs as assessed in collaboration with nursing and other clinical personnel.
-We will be accepting applications for this program until October 28, 2016.
-This program includes 3 mandatory training dates: November 3, November 9 and November 16 - from 5:30-8:00 pm.
+We recruit for this program several times a year.
+If you are interested in joining our next session, please contact us in May 2017.